Gellert12345/Gellert12345/README.md

 # 👨‍💻 About Me

-Computer science student from Hungary 🇭🇺
+17 years old Computer science student from Hungary 🇭🇺

 I focus on building real, usable software — not toy demos.